 In the following we will discuss the findings of a case study that we conducted during our MOOC "Introduction to Test Driven Development in Java and JUnit."
 The course was designed as a two-week workshop on the basics of Test-driven Development.
 The target group were participants with basic Java knowledge.
 About half of the participants had also participated in the previous Java programming course that we had offered a year earlier.
-The majority of the participants, considered themselves to have good to excellent knowledge in programming.
+The majority of the participants considered themselves to have good to excellent knowledge in programming.
 A couple of questions that we have asked to double-check these self-evaluations seem to confirm this.
 An in-depth examination of this survey will follow in a future paper.

-The course had 2799 registered participants2.
-950 of these never showed up3.
+The course had 2799 registered participants.
+950 of these never showed up.
 283 participants received a Record of Achievement.
 322 of the participants answered a couple of questions in our course end survey.
-The chart below shows the courses age distribution.
-According to our experience in previous courses, these numbers tend to be rather representative.

-Most of the participants were male, and not surprising, as the course was offered in German, lived in Germany.
+The age of the participants ranged from less than 20 to 69 years.
+Most of the participants were male, and not surprisingly, as the course was offered in German, lived in Germany.
 The overall feedback on course quality, course length, etc. was good to very good.
 The difficulty of the course was considered medium (3 on a 5 point Likert scale ranging from 1-very easy to 5-very difficult.)

-We picked the Rule54 Automaton among the onedimensional automata rules, as it was the best fit for our requirement of being easy to comprehend and, therefore, being suitable for beginners.
+We picked the Rule54 Automaton among the one-dimensional automata rules, as it was the best fit for our requirement of being easy to comprehend and, therefore, being suitable for beginners.
 Any other rule would have been possible as well, coming along with its own advantages or disadvantages.

-A. Rule 54 CA
+6.1 Rule 54 CA

-A rather simple form of cellular automaton is the onedimensional (elementary) cellular automaton, which consists of a single row of cells.
+A rather simple form of cellular automaton is the one-dimensional (elementary) cellular automaton, which consists of a single row of cells.
 Each cell starts with a given initial state and evolves depending on the states of its left and right neighbor.